How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 4- Accept the offer and receive your payment

-Once we’ve received and evaluated your ring, and agreed on an offer, we’ll mail you a check or process a bank transfer for a small fee.
-It’s really that easy.
+Once we’ve received and evaluated your ring and agreed on an offer, we’ll mail you a check or process a bank transfer for a small fee.
+It’s that easy.

 Benefits of working with us

-Obviously White Pine isn’t the only online diamond jewelry buyer out there.
-You can find a ton of other online buyers with a simple Google search or two.
+White Pine isn’t the only online diamond jewelry buyer out there.
+You can find many other online buyers with a simple Google search or two.

-But there are two main characteristics that make White Pine the clear-cut best option.
+However, two main characteristics make White Pine the clear-cut best option.
 Here’s what they are:

 Overall Process